Understanding and Responding to a Procedural Fairness Letter - A Comprehensive Guide

 A procedural fairness letter, also known as a right to be heard letter, is an important document issued by Immigration, Refugees and Citizenship Canada (IRCC).
 It is sent to applicants who are undergoing an immigration process, informing them of their rights to be treated fairly and given the opportunity to make their case.
 This letter is crucial for ensuring that all applicants have the opportunity to make a fair and equitable case for their application.

-What it is a procedural fairness letter?
+What it is a Procedural Fairness Letter?

 Applicants have the right to a decision that is fair and impartial.
 The courts have stated that even the possibility or perception of bias must be avoided.